ayushawasthi24/HackAI_Hack-230494/README.md

 6. You can exit the application by pressing Ctrl+C on your keyboard. 📴

-Enjoy using this Alertify app!! ☔🌈🌞
+Enjoy using this MystiWeather app!! ☔🌈🌞